 - Flavor Packed: The peanut butter mixed with the jelly is simply delicious.
 One of my favorite bars!

 I am constantly looking for great snack and lunch box recipes.
 I have a semi picky eater so getting him to munch on anything past chicken nuggets is a struggle.
 These granola bars are LIFE CHANGING.
 Not only does he love them but they are requested regularly.

 They do not last long in our home.
 Perfect after school snack and lunch box addition.
-They are quick and easy to make and a perfect after school or hiking snack!
+They are quick and easy to make, like my protein granola, and a perfect after school or hiking snack!
 You cannot go wrong with the classic peanut butter and jelly flavor that comes with every bite.

 GRANOLA BAR INGREDIENTS